sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ## Drawing Like a Pro - With Inkscape

-Before we go to any setup detail, let's first look at some figures I draw right after I have set this up:
 <p align="center">
 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/figures/inkscape_example.png"/>
 </p>

-This is quite eye-pleasing, right?
-Those are some drawings I made when taking Linear programming lectures.
-But this is just my naive drawing, compare to Gilles Castel's examples, this is nothing.
-Check it out for the original blog.
+For more examples, check out the original blog.
 Or for more figures I draw, you can check out [Note](https://github.com/sleepymalc/Notes).

 One last thing is that I'll assume you have already installed [VSCode Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
 While this is not required, if you don't want to use it, then you'll need to assign different keybinding.
 Anyway, you'll see what I mean until then!